apache/maven-site/content/markdown/maven-logging.md

 ## Changing the SLF4J implementation

-If you want use a different logging implementation it is simply a matter of removing the slf4j-simple JAR from the `lib` directory and replacing it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].
+If you want use a different logging implementation, remove the slf4j-simple JAR from the `lib` directory and replace it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].

 See SLF4J documentation for more details on [swapping "SLF4J bindings"][7].

-Note: with the introduction of colors in Maven 3.5.0, perhaps an equivalent work to [`maven-slf4j-provider`][10] may be required or you'll loose colors.
+Note: with the introduction of colors in Maven 3.5.0, equivalent work to [`maven-slf4j-provider`][10] may be required or you'll lose colors.

 ## Maven implemenation details